An Optimization Framework for Federated Edge Learning: Numerical Results

+Fig.~\ref{fig:Convergence} plots the training loss and test accuracy of the proposed optimization-based GenQSGD versus the global iteration index, which shows the convergence performance.
+From Fig.~\ref{fig:Convergence}, we can see that Gen-O converges faster than Gen-C, Gen-E, and Gen-D, indicating the additional advantage of optimizing the step size sequence.
 Fig.~\ref{Fig:Validity} shows the training loss and test accuracy of the proposed optimization-based GenQSGD versus the convergence error limit $C_{\max}$.
 Fig.~\ref{Fig:Validity} indicates that by imposing the convergence error constraint in \eqref{eq:Cons_conv_arb}, we can effectively control the training loss and test accuracy.
 Fig.~\ref{Fig:Energy_Conv} and Fig.~\ref{Fig:Energy_Time} illustrate the energy cost of the proposed optimization-based GenQSGD versus $C_{\max}$ and $T_{\max}$, respectively.
 From Fig.~\ref{Fig:Constraints}, we can see that Gen-O outperforms Gen-C, Gen-E, and Gen-D, indicating the importance of optimally choosing the step size sequence for implementing GenQSGD.
 Besides, Fig.~\ref{Fig:Constraints} indicates that the proposed optimization framework can achieve a trade-off among the time cost, energy cost, and convergence error.

+Fig.~\ref{Fig:QS} and Fig.~\ref{Fig:QW} illustrate the energy costs of all FL algorithms versus $\log_2s_0$ and $\log_2s_n,n\in\mathcal N$, respectively.
+From Fig.~\ref{Fig:QS} and Fig.~\ref{Fig:QW}, we see that the energy cost decreases with the quantization accuracy when the quantization accuracy is small, since increasing quantization accuracy can reduce the number of global iterations to achieve a specific convergence error; and the energy cost increases with the quantization accuracy when the quantization accuracy is large, since a higher quantization accuracy leads to a larger number of transmitted bits in each global iteration.
 Fig.~\ref{Fig:F_Hetero} and Fig.~\ref{Fig:s_Hetero} illustrate the energy costs of all FL algorithms versus $F^{(1)}/F^{(2)}$ and $s^{(1)}/s^{(2)}$, respectively.
-From Fig.~\ref{Fig:F_Hetero} and Fig.~\ref{Fig:s_Hetero}, we have the following observations.
-Firstly, the energy costs increase with the differences in computation capabilities and quantization parameters between the two classes of workers.
-Secondly, for each given step size sequence, the proposed optimization-based GenQSGD significantly outperforms all the baseline FL algorithms as it allows more algorithm parameters to be optimized.
-Finally, Gen-O exhibits extra gain over Gen-C, Gen-E, and Gen-D, which is derived by the proposed optimization framework.
-These observations indicate the importance of designing a general FL algorithm and optimally adapting its algorithm parameters to the underlying edge computing system and ML problem.
+From Fig.~\ref{Fig:F_Hetero} and Fig.~\ref{Fig:s_Hetero}, we see that the energy costs increase with the differences in computation capabilities and quantization parameters between the two classes of workers.
+Finally, from Fig.~\ref{Fig:QS}--Fig.~\ref{Fig:s_Hetero}, we can see that for each given step size sequence, the proposed optimization-based GenQSGD significantly outperforms all the baseline FL algorithms as it allows more algorithm parameters to be optimized; and Gen-O exhibits extra gain over Gen-C, Gen-E, and Gen-D, which is derived by the proposed optimization framework.
+These observations indicate the importances of designing a general FL algorithm and optimally adapting its algorithm parameters to the underlying edge computing system and ML problem.